IrynaBondarenko7/confetti/README.md

 ## Footer

-The responsive layout spans from mobile (360px to 480px) with a flexible design, to tablet (768px), and desktop (1280px).
-It includes the logo, copyright information, and utilizes React, Swiper, Styled Components, Formik, and Yup.
+It includes the logo, copyright information.

 ## Technologies Used